Azure/aad-auth-proxy/docs/getting-started/GETTING_STARTED.md

 ## Liveness and readiness probes
 Proxy supports readiness and liveness probes.
 [Sample configuration](../samples/sample-proxy-deployment.yaml) uses these checks to monitor health of the proxy.

+## Default Azure credentials
+DefaultAzureCredential is intended to simplify getting started by relying on default behaviors of azidentity.
+Developers who want more control or whose scenario isn't served by the default settings should use other credential types by setting parameter: IDENTITY_TYPE.
+Proxy supports workload identity via [DefaultAzureCredential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity#readme-defaultazurecredential). [sample configuration using workload indentity via default Azure credentials](../samples/sample-proxy-using-workload-identity-default.yaml) has example configurations to make workload indetity work.

 ## Example scenarios
 ### [Query prometheus metrics for KEDA or Kubecost](EXAMPLE_SCENARIOS.md#query-prometheus-metrics-for-kubecost)